Lady Boringdon (1804 ship)

 Lady Boringdon (or Lady Borringdon), was launched at Great Yarmouth in 1804, possibly under another name.
 She does not appear in the registers until 1815.
 She then became an East Indiaman, sailing under a license from the British East India Company (EIC).
 In 1822 she was sold to the Colombian Government and became the naval brig Constitución; her ultimate fate is currently unknown.

 Career

 Although Lady Borringdon was launched in 1804, she did not appear in the Register of Shipping or Lloyd's Register until 1815.
 Both showed her master as T. Sampson, her owner as J. Slade, and her trade as Plymouth–Trinidad.
-In addition, the Registe4r of Shipping gave her armament and noted that she had undergone a large repair in 1814.
+In addition, the Register of Shipping gave her armament and noted that she had undergone a large repair in 1814.

 In 1814 the EIC lost its monopoly on the trade between Britain and India.
 A number of shipowners put their vessels into the trade, sailing under a license from the EIC.
 Lady Boringdon's appearance in the 1815 registers (published in 1814), may have represented such a repositioning.
 The Register of Shipping for 1816 showed her master changing from Sampson to Lethbridge, and her trade from London–Trinidad to London–Cape of Good Hope.
 Lloyd's Register showed her sailing to Bombay, having left in February 1817.